Camp registration now open.

 - Voice and performance coaching

-- A trip to and group recording session at Historic RCA Studio B, located on Music Row
+- A trip to Historic RCA Studio B, located on Music Row

 - Activities in the museum galleries